neurocracy/omnipedia/readme.md

 * 6.x:

+  * Drupal core 10.1.

-  * Drupal core 10.0 and many compatibility/deprecation fixes to make our code ready for it.
+  * Many compatibility/deprecation fixes to our modules and themes for Drupal 10/10.1, with a lot of them requiring major version increases.

-  * Replaced [`Ambient-Impact/drupal-modules`] Git submodule with subtree split individual modules.
+  * Replaced [`Ambient-Impact/drupal-modules`](https://github.com/Ambient-Impact/drupal-modules) Git submodule with subtree split individual modules.

+  * Uninstalled and removed the AdvAgg module as Drupal core 10.1 provides much of what we needed it for.

+  * Uninstalled and removed [the deprecated Swift Mailer module](https://www.drupal.org/project/swiftmailer) and [the Mail System module](https://www.drupal.org/project/mailsystem) that it required.